arpitguptagithub/IISER-Project-/README.md

 * **Level 3: DNA and RNA:** This level involves filling columns for DNA and RNA sequences, testing your biological knowledge.
 * **Level 4: Codon Matching:** In the final level, players must match codons, putting their genetic understanding to the test.

 **⚠️ Note:** "Synbio Spark" is an ongoing project, and work is still in progress.
-Some features may be under development, and the game may not be fully complete.
+Some features may be under development.
 We appreciate your understanding and contributions to make it better.

 **Contributions**